-Please remember that to enter the campus one must have an AISC picture ID, or go through the security sign-in procedure at the main entrance gate.
+Please remember that to enter the campus, one must have an AISC picture ID or go through the security sign-in procedure at the main entrance gate.
 It is mandatory to carry your ID card while on campus.
-We ask that elementary students tie their badges to the outside of their backpacks so the ID is easily located each day.
-Only 4th and 5th grade students purchasing school lunch need to carry their ID card.
+We ask that Elementary students tie their badges to the outside of their backpacks so the ID is easily located each day.
+Only Grade 4 and Grade 5 students purchasing school lunch need to carry their ID cards.
 Adults must display ID badges at all times while on campus.